curtisnlogan/cs50p/cs50p-notes.md

   - **Breakpoints**: In VS Code, red dots next to code lines pause execution, letting you inspect variables and program state.

 ---

+NEW NOTES

+* raising an error alone doesn't handle it. one needs to use it in an 'except' as something like 'e' to decide what to do with that error
+* otherwise program simply stops running by default
+*